Pleasley: Pleasley Vale

+Regeneration

 The first workers houses were demolished in 1961, to be followed by the school, the baths and the Mechanics Institute.
 By 1987, production had moved abroad, and the mills closed.

 Bolsover District Council sought to buy the mill buildings in 1992, using compulsory purchase powers.
 They were to be converted for use as offices and by light industry.
 The Council obtained them for just £1.00, and secured over £1 million in funding for the first phase of restoration.
 The initial building tackled was the latest to be built, and Mill 2 provided 160385 sqft of accommodation when it was completed in 1994.
 Phase 2 consisted of Mill 1 and the North Wing, which provided a further 130000 sqft and was completed in 1997.
 Stage 3 was the refurbishment of Mill 3, which provided 408646 sqft of space.
 By 1998, over £4 million had been spent of the work, and the mill buildings provided accommodation for 45 businesses employing 244 people.

+On 13 October 2025, the district council gave Mill 1 tenants immediate notice to cease trading and leave the building due to the dangerous condition of the structure, as advised by Derbyshire Building Control Partnership.
+Following analysis of the report and further inspections by structural engineers, a week later some tenants were allowed to return as the deterioration was found to be less-extensive than at first suspected.